Norm Nixon: Los Angeles Lakers

 Nixon was selected in the first round of the 1977 NBA draft by the Los Angeles Lakers with the 22nd overall pick.
 They had already picked another point guard, Brad Davis, earlier in that draft.
 Nixon played for the Lakers for six successful seasons.
-For the 1978–79 season, Nixon tied Eddie Jordan of the New Jersey Nets for the NBA lead in steals with 201, and total games (82 regular season + 23 playoffs = 105).
+For the 1978–79 season, Nixon tied Eddie Jordan of the New Jersey Nets for the NBA lead in steals with 201.
 The next season (1979–80), he led the league in minutes played (3,226), minutes-per-game (39.3), and was third in assists with 642.
 In 1979–80, Lakers coach Jack McKinney had the 6 ft 9 in rookie Magic Johnson, who some analysts thought should play forward, be a point guard, even though Nixon was already one of the best in the league.
 In his four years sharing play-making responsibilities with Johnson, Nixon averaged at least seven assists each season.

 In the 1978 (Seattle SuperSonics), 1979 (Seattle), and 1981 (Houston Rockets) playoffs, the Lakers were eliminated by the eventual Western Conference champion.
 But Nixon helped the Showtime Lakers win NBA championships in 1980 (4–2) and 1982 (4–2), both against the Philadelphia 76ers.
 Nixon led the team in scoring in the 1982 playoffs, averaging 20.4 points per game.

-The Lakers lost in the 1983 NBA Finals, in which Philadelphia swept 4-0.
+The Lakers lost in the 1983 NBA Finals, in which Philadelphia swept 4–0.
 In game one of the 1983 finals, Nixon had a violent collision with Andrew Toney of the 76ers early in the first quarter.
 He continued to play in games one and two despite a separated shoulder.

 San Diego/Los Angeles Clippers

-Prior to the start of the 1983–84 season, Nixon was traded to the San Diego Clippers in exchange for the draft rights to guard Byron Scott.
+Prior to the start of the 1983–84 season, Nixon was traded to the San Diego Clippers in exchange for the draft rights to guard Byron Scott and backup center Swen Nater.
 Lakers general manager Jerry West made the deal to free Johnson from sharing the ball with Nixon.
 In his first year with the Clippers, Nixon led the league in total assists with 914, and regular season games played (82).
 He made the All-Star team for the second time in the 1984–85 season.

 After the 1985–86 season, he spent much of his later career on the injured list, spending more than two full seasons on the injured list before retiring for good at the end of the 1988–89 season.
 During his time with the Clippers, the team never made the playoffs.

 Nixon missed the 1986–87 season after stepping into a hole during a softball game in Central Park on July 23, 1986.
 He suffered severe damage to the tendon just above his left knee.
 Nixon ruptured his right Achilles tendon during a pre-season practice on November 4, 1987; the injury caused him to miss the entire 1987–88 season.
 Before his injuries, he played in 715 of 725 games available in his first nine seasons.